 A succesful applicant should have attended either the Compiler Construction or the Program Optimization lecture.

-In this block we want to enrich the Flipped Classroom concept of Compiler Construction with web-based interactive trainings, just like the LR Tutor .
+In this block we want to enrich the Flipped Classroom concept of Compiler Construction with web-based interactive trainings, just like these.
 If you want to do a thesis in this area, contact Michael Petter.

 - BA: LL Tutor